PHenriquesReps/spotify-end-to-end-dataengineering-project/README.md

   - artist_data

 The raw_data folder contains 2 folders inside, to_process and processed.
 The to_process contains the raw extracted data that was not processed yet.
-The processed contain the raw extracted data that was already processed.
+The process contains the raw extracted data that was already processed.

-Inside the transformed_data folder we have 3 folders, representing the 3 intances we are pulling data too.
+Inside the transformed_data folder, we have 3 folders, representing the 3 instances we are pulling data to.

-2- Create the request and extract the data from the Spotify API, and store it in a raw format on the to_process folder.
+2- Create the request extract the data from the Spotify API, and store it in a raw format on the to_process folder.

-3- Create the transfomation and load function to clean, structure and retrive only the data we wanted to for further analysis.
+3- Create the transformation and load function to clean, structure, and retrieve only the data we wanted for further analysis.
-The treated and transformed data will be stored on the transformed_data folder under it's respective instance.
+The treated and transformed data will be stored in the transformed_data folder under its respective instance.
-After this the data will be moved to the processed folder being deleted from the to_process, so that it wont get processed again.
+After this, the data will be moved to the processed folder being deleted from the to_process, so that it won't get processed again.

 4- The 2 triggers were added to the pipeline, automating the pipeline run, based on the required schedule (weekly), and on the existence of new data on the to_process folder.
 **Note**: To complete this step we need two different permissions: *AmazonS3FullAccess* and  *AWSLambdaRole*

-5- Create the Crawler to read the data, teh data formats, and infer schemas.
+5- Create the Crawler to read the data, the data formats, and infer schemas.

 6- Create the tables on the Data Catalog using the crawler information.